MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 ## Function interception

-The AddressSanitizer achieves function interception through many hot-patching techniques.
+The AddressSanitizer achieves function interception through many hotpatching techniques.
 These techniques are [best documented within the source code itself](https://github.com/llvm/llvm-project/blob/1a2eaebc09c6a200f93b8beb37130c8b8aab3934/compiler-rt/lib/interception/interception_win.cpp#L11).

 The runtime libraries intercept many common memory management and memory manipulation functions.
 For a list, see [AddressSanitizer list of intercepted functions](#intercepted_functions).
 The allocation interceptors manage metadata and shadow bytes related to each allocation call.
 Every time a CRT function such as `malloc` or `delete` is called, the interceptors set specific values in the AddressSanitizer shadow-memory region to indicate whether those heap locations are currently accessible and what the bounds of the allocation are.
 These shadow bytes allow the compiler-generated checks of the [shadow bytes](./asan-shadow-bytes.md) to determine whether a load or store is valid.